Updated on January 15, 2024

 Watch the Cliff Divers

 If you’re planning a trip to Polignano a Mare, look up the calendar for the Red Bull Cliff Diving World Series.
 This is the only place in Italy for professional cliff diving!
-The schedule changes every year (in 2023 it’s on July 2nd).
+The schedule changes every year.

 Helpful Tip: The diving takes place on the right side of Lama Monachile.
 Don’t fight the crowds at the beach – watch from the Pietra Piatta by the Domenico Modugno (Volare) statue.
 The view is amazing!